lollcat/Development_economics_MRU_webscraping/README.md

 # Development Economics Course Links

-A summary of the links posted for the development economics course at https://mru.org/development-economics
+A summary of the links (to papers, graphs, blogs etc!) posted for the development economics course at https://mru.org/development-economics

 ## Introduction